 Sarah Bryer

-I seek to create a more just world by partnering with nonprofit and for-profit organizations to advance equity, learn and grow.
+I partner with nonprofit and for-profit organizations to advance equity, learning and growth.
 For more than thirty years I have worked as a facilitative leader, network builder, agent for racial and social justice, and promoter of intersectional and holistic systems change.
 I am an experienced, mixed-methods qualitative evaluator, have taught non-profit evaluation courses, and have led working groups on how to use logic models in social justice change efforts.

 I received a bachelor’s degree with honors and distinction in anthropology from Stanford University and a master’s in public policy from the John F. Kennedy School of Government at Harvard University.
 I currently live in Washington, DC.